cheng9911/S-RTE/README.md

-#Skill-Aware Robotic Task Execution with Executable-Semantic Descriptors and CLIP-LLM Planning
+# Skill-Aware Robotic Task Execution with Executable-Semantic Descriptors and CLIP-LLM Planning

-A demonstration of our Skill-Aware Robotic Task Execution framework, integrating executable-semantic descriptors with CLIP-LLM planning for intelligent manipulation.
+A demonstration of our **Skill-Aware Robotic Task Execution** framework, integrating **executable-semantic descriptors** with **CLIP-LLM planning** for intelligent and adaptive manipulation.